sdv-dev/RDT/DEVELOPMENT.rst

 ------------------

 In RDT, performance tests are run to assure that each transformer is efficient.
-In order to run these tests, we have classes that generate datasets of a certain data type.
-If a new transformer introduces a new data type, the a ``DatasetGenerator`` class will need to be added for it.
+In order to run these tests, we have classes that generate datasets of a certain sdtype.
+If a new transformer introduces a new sdtype, the a ``DatasetGenerator`` class will need to be added for it.

 BaseDatasetGenerator
 """"""""""""""""""""